UWrc/UWrc.github.io/docs/tillicum/tillicum.md

 :::important Tillicum Usage Rates
 ***GPU Hour*** = Elapsed Time x ***N*** GPUs

-**Usgae Rate: $0.90/GPU Hour** - Billing is monthly and handled as a subscription in UW-IT's ITBill system.
+**Usage Rate: $0.90/GPU Hour** - Billing is monthly and handled as a subscription in UW-IT's ITBill system.

 Every scheduled job on Tillicum is subject to a the usage rate and requires at least 1 GPU (141GB RAM).
 * Jobs are bound by a **maximum of ~200GB system RAM and 8 CPUs**